 Rising 9th grade students participate in a month of summer activities prior to the start of the school year: DTS Outdoors and the Bridge to High School program.
 By the time school begins, DTS students are oriented to their new environment and have connected with older DTS high school and college students who serve as role models and helpers.

 Over the summer, students have three one-on-one check-in meetings with DTS staff members.
 They first meet with their Advisor, who reviews their planned schedule to make sure they are programmed into the correct classes.
 Next, they meet with the Math and Science Specialist to create an individualized math plan.
-Finally, they meet with the Health and Wellness Director for their first of four regular wellness check-ins for the year.
+Finally, they meet with the Wellness Counselor for their first of four regular wellness check-ins for the year.

 What do students do during after-school study sessions?

-Study sessions are primarily a time to work on homework and get help from the class Advisor, Math and Science Specialist and/or Health and Wellness Director.
+Study sessions are primarily a time to work on homework and get help from the class Advisor, Math and Science Specialist and/or Wellness Counselor.
 The class Advisor will check in with each student individually once a week.
 Students also spend time connecting with one another through a pick-up sports game, session of council, discussion of a world event, or special project or workshop.
 Students also have the opportunity to take leadership roles within their class and within DTS as a whole.